Lhasa Apso Lifespan

 The Lhasa Apso has an average lifespan of 12-15 yrs.
 Smaller breeds generally live longer, and well-cared-for Lhasa Apsos often exceed average lifespan expectations.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso benefits from care tailored to its physical and behavioral profile.
 At 12-18 lbs with a life expectancy of 12-15 yrs, the Lhasa Apso represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Factors Affecting Longevity